School Success Kit for Kids With Sensory Processing Issues

 - Stress-Free Clothing: When it comes to clothes, use the 3 S rule: softer, simpler, and seamless.
 Avoiding irritants like tags or seams will make mornings easier.
 Likewise, clothes that are easy to coordinate and put on will help kids be more independent when it comes to getting dressed.
 When shopping, stick to seamless underwear and socks, and look for clothes with few buttons or zippers.

 - Avoid the New: For kids with sensory issues, the first day of school is not the right time to try those brand-new outfits.
 One way to ward against morning meltdowns is to go with comfortable, familiar clothes you know they like wearing.
-If he really (really) needs to wear new shoes, be sure he has time to break them in.
+If they really (really) need to wear new shoes, be sure they have time to break them in.
 Likewise, if kids have to wear a uniform, give them time to get used to it, and if they find it uncomfortable, allow them to layer soft, familiar t-shirts or leggings underneath.

 - Hearing Protection: School buses, lunchrooms, halls, and even classrooms can range from buzzing to downright cacophonous, so making sure kids have the tools to quiet the noise can mean the difference between a great day and a total meltdown.
 There’s a wide range available, from sound-cancelling headphones to foam earplugs.
 And hearing protection doesn’t need to announce itself.
 If kids are feeling self-conscious, try using flesh-tone or clear plastic earplugs.
 If you’re using disposable earplugs, remember to change them frequently to prevent ear infections.